Buffalo Convention Center

-The Buffalo Niagara Convention Center is a convention center in downtown Buffalo, New York.
+The Buffalo Convention Center (formerly Buffalo Niagara Convention Center) is a convention center in downtown Buffalo, New York.
 Opened in 1978 at 64,410 square feet, the convention center underwent an expansion in 2010.
 The center holds events such as job fairs, food events, comic cons, and the World's Largest Disco.

 In 2019, following a 90-day period taking input from the public, Erie County officials began exploring the potential replacement or further expansion of the convention center.
 According to the study, the majority of residents polled (86 percent) are in favor of investing in a new facility.
 The Buffalo Niagara Convention Center has been seen as "outdated" and smaller than convention centers in cities similar to Buffalo.